![]() |

 |

-Established patient, one to three illnesses, around 15 minutes, such as the patient with hypertension and high cholesterol who is well controlled with diet, exercise, and medications.
-About 50% of the patient visits. |
+Established patient, one to three illnesses, such as the patient with hypertension and high cholesterol who is well controlled with diet, exercise, and medications.
+Around half of the established patient visits |

 |